Troubleshooting Guide

 What happens:

-autospec implementruns- Claude hits a wall (too complex, needs clarification, external dependency)
+autospec implementruns- The agent hits a wall (too complex, needs clarification, external dependency)

 Blockedwithblocked_reasonand optionallynotes - Implementation stops or continues with other tasks